CPNV-ES-BI1-RIA2-ELT-EXTERNAL-SOURCE/EXTERNAL-SOURCE-LOAD-DATALAKE/README.md

-# EXTERNAL-SOURCE-LOAD
+# EXTERNAL-SOURCE-LOAD-DATALAKE

 ## Description

-The aim of this project is to enable the connection and loading of objects on a bucket.
+The aim is to offer a service to act as a loader within an ELT and thus use a service to push data into a cloud provider such as S3.
 ---

 ## Getting Started